Fred Brady photograph of the Tulalip Indian School girl's basketball team, 1912.

 The UW Libraries has many books dealing with the Indian boarding schools.
 See this list of recommended books that discuss the history and impact of residential schools for Native Americans.

-Additional books can be found by searching the UW Libraries Catalog for:
+Additional books can be found by using the following search terms in UW Libraries Search:

 - off-reservation boarding schools